- How long is a typical Domestic Program?

 As an undergraduate, do I need to be enrolled in a Flagship affiliated institution in order to participate in the Russian Flagship Program?

-Yes, Domestic Programs are currently offered only at four colleges and universities (UCLA, Bryn Mawr, University of Wisconsin-Madison and Portland State University) and Flagship courses are taught by professors employed by these universities.
+Yes, Domestic Programs are currently offered only at six colleges and universities (Bryn Mawr College, Indiana University, UCLA, University of Georgia, University of Wisconsin-Madison and Portland State University) and Flagship courses are taught by professors employed by these universities.
 You must enroll at the university or college of your choice from this list to participate in the Russian Domestic Program.
 At the same time, you may be required to register differently than regular students.
 Please contact the Flagship school of your choice directly to check registration requirements.

 Deadlines vary across institutions.
 To find out the application deadline for the domestic institution of your choice, please contact the school directly.